-Split is the second largest city in Croatia and a largest city in the Dalmatia region.
+Split Croatia – is the second largest city in the country and a largest city in the Dalmatia region.
 City was originally built around the Diocletian’s Palace (a fortress-like palace built for the retired Roman emperor Diocletian), where the locals sought refuge many centuries ago.
 However, despite initial appearance, the city is not a small tourist town.
 It extends over a large area, well beyond the ancient city center.
 Modern Split is a city with 180 000 inhabitants.
 It represents economic hub of the Eastern Adriatic shoreline (an unofficial “capital” of Dalmatia).

-While wandering through the historic centre of Split, you will notice the Roman walls, squares and temples.
+While wandering through the historic centre of Split Craotia, you will notice the Roman walls, squares and temples.
 Because of its ideal climate, with 2,800 hours of sunlight per year, locals have other names for Split: ”The most beautiful city in the world” and “Mediterranean flower”.
 A lot of famous Croatian sportsmen were born in Split.
 In their honor, locals called their city “The sportiest city in the world”.
 The most popular sport institution is the football club “Hajduk”.
 All over the city, you will notice Hajduk’s colors and logo.
 It is a work of Torcida, the oldest fan group in Europe, established in 1950.
 Beside the bell tower of St. Domnius, important city symbols are the Dalmatian dog and a donkey.
 Locals have a great respect for donkey for its indispensable place in hard labor and transport in Dalmatian mountains in the past.

 In general, winter in Split is mild, with average temperature above 0°C. Despite the popular story that city has snowfall once in every 30 years, there is actually at least one snowy day during every winter (usually in January or at the beginning of the February).
 If you happen to be in Split on a day with significant snowfall, expect serious traffic difficulties.